BrunaLimaa/cpp-tetrisRayLib/README.md

 # Raylib C++ Tetris Game

-Simple Tetris Game using Raylib and C++
+Simple Tetris Game using Raylib and C++.

 It works with raylib version 4.5.

 Tested on both Windows 10 and Windows 11.